 “This is the kind of flawless and emotive pop that would fit in nicely on any mainstream chart, ...showcases depth and intelligence ... fun and hooky.
 Madison Olds has a remarkable vocal that soothes and feels like sunshine as it takes on a contemporary, formidable flow, but also soars into sweet, airy, cathartic highs ...”

-Usually sporting her signature space buns, singer songwriter, Madison Olds, writes and performs across folk & pop genres.
-Driven by social causes, CBC radio and CTV featured a song she wrote for a young Canadian boy being bullied.
+Usually sporting her signature space buns, Madison Olds, acoustic pop singer songwriter writes and performs in the style of Julia Michaels and Ed Sheeran.
 2016, her band won a national competition and their song became a bonus track on the CMT Chevy Top 20.
-Voted Emerging Artist of the Year 2017, a highlight was opening the same stage as Kacey Musgraves and Willie Nelson at Rockin’ River.
-Recently released, "Moments in the Mountains", written for the Kamloops 2018 BC Winter Games, has recently caught the interest of tourism and television and has received over 100k streams on Spotify.
-2018 plans include a solo album and her brand new single, "Can't Touch" can now be found on all digital platforms.
+Voted Emerging Artist of the Year 2017, a highlight was opening the same stage as Kacey Musgraves and Willie Nelson at Rockin’ River Music Fest.
+Recently released, "Moments in the Mountains", written for the Kamloops 2018 BC Winter Games, has recently caught the interest of tourism and television and has received over 250k streams on Spotify.
+"Can't Touch" is now on all streaming services and "Thank You" just launched to national Canadian radio fall 2018.
+Her debut album releases February 22, 2019, highlighting her acoustic roots.

-Madison Olds is a singer/ songwriter who writes and performs across multiple genres including indie folk and pop.
-To hear her live, is honest, accoustic and reminiscent stylistically of her favourite artists, Ed Sheeran and Julia Michaels.
+Madison Olds is a singer/ songwriter who writes and performs across multiple genres including indie pop and folk.
+Her acoustic live performance is reminiscent stylistically of her favourite artists, Ed Sheeran and Julia Michaels.

 Her band, Bees and the Bare Bones, won the national 2016 Chevy Tailgate Find the Next Local Legend competition.
 This took them to Nashville where they recorded Fool, which became a featured bonus track during the Chevy Top 20 on CMT, November 2016.